shabados/gurmukhi-utils/CONTRIBUTING.md

 ## Workflow

-The workflow of development (or Git Flow) is to [choose/create an issue](https://github.com/ShabadOS/gurmukhi-utils/issues) to work on, [create a feature branch](https://github.com/ShabadOS/.github/wiki/How-to-Contribute#branches), and [submit a pull request](https://github.com/ShabadOS/.github/wiki/How-to-Contribute#pull-requests).
+The workflow of development (or Git Flow) is to [choose/create an issue](https://github.com/ShabadOS/presenter/issues) to work on, [create a feature branch](https://github.com/ShabadOS/.github/wiki/How-to-Contribute#branches), and [submit a pull request](https://github.com/ShabadOS/.github/wiki/How-to-Contribute#pull-requests).

 **PROTIP**: Read more about our workflow (issue tracking, branching, and pull requests) in the [How To Contribute wiki article](https://github.com/ShabadOS/.github/wiki/How-to-Contribute).

-**Recommended Flow:**

-- Write or update existing tests with expected results
-- Implement functions/changes
-- Add JSDoc function documentation and examples.
-- Run tests with `npm test` and ensure they all pass.

 ### Coding Guidelines